-A number of Residential Aged Care Facilities across the Hunter New England region will have access to Animal Assisted Activities (AAA) and Collaborative Animal Assisted Therapy.
+A number of Residential Aged Care Facilities (RACF) across the Hunter New England region will have access to the Animal Assisted Activities (AAA) and Collaborative Animal Assisted Therapy pilot program.

-The program serves as a low to moderate intervention assisting with step up/ step down of psychological interventions.
-Residents will have access to up to eight sessions or up to 6 months during the pilot.
-The pilot will development a framework to implement AAT broadly.
+The low to moderate intervention program assists with stepping psychological interventions up and down as required.
+Residents will have access to up to eight sessions for up to six months during the pilot, which will enable development of a framework to implement AAT broadly.

-The program will delivered by the Delta Society.
+The program will be delivered by Delta Therapy Dogs.

 For more details contact Kate Kyiet, National Programs Manager, email@example.com